AOSSIE-Org/Resonate-Backend/README.md

 </details>
 <details>
-   <summary>User needs to pass Appwrite JWT token in the HTTP headers, under the "Authorization" Header.The format is mentioned below:</summary>
+   <summary><code>Important</code> User needs to pass Appwrite JWT token in the HTTP headers, under the "Authorization" Header.The format is mentioned below:</summary>

 > Authorization : Bearer {token}